oiao/pltmov/README.md

     plt.text(0.1, 0.1, str(text), transform=plt.gca().transAxes, size=18)
     plt.tight_layout()
 ````
+Make sure that:
-Make sure your plotting function does **not** save anything to disk
+* your plotting function does not save anything to disk
+* there are no keyword arguments in the function

 #### 3. Call the plotting function with as many arguments as the number of frames in your movie
 ```python